PennyMac Mortgage Investment Trust (PMT)

 Banks profit by intermediating between depositors and borrowers, making them fundamentally balance sheet-driven enterprises.
 Market participants emphasize balance sheet quality and sustained book value growth when evaluating these institutions.

-Over the next 12 months, Consensus estimates call for PennyMac Mortgage Investment Trust’s TBVPS to shrink by 1.4% to $14.95, a sour projection.
+Over the next 12 months, Consensus estimates call for PennyMac Mortgage Investment Trust’s TBVPS to remain flat at roughly $15.16, a disappointing projection.

 8. Return on Equity

-9. Key Takeaways from PennyMac Mortgage Investment Trust’s Q3 Results
+9. Key Takeaways from PennyMac Mortgage Investment Trust’s Q4 Results

 10. Is Now The Time To Buy PennyMac Mortgage Investment Trust?

-PennyMac Mortgage Investment Trust doesn’t pass our quality test.
+PennyMac Mortgage Investment Trust falls short of our quality standards.
 To begin with, its revenue has declined over the last five years.
 And while its net interest income growth was exceptional over the last five years, the downside is its estimated sales for the next 12 months are weak.
 On top of that, its TBVPS has declined over the last five years.